asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

   <tr><td>Monkeypox</td><td>NC_063383</td></tr>
 </table>

-<p>After downloading these genomes, we extracted 53 proteins with 100% coverage across all species, creating individual protein alignments with MAFFT and a concatenated alignment for IQ-TREE analyses.</p>
+<p>After downloading these genomes, we extracted 53 proteins across all species, creating individual protein alignments with MAFFT and a concatenated alignment for IQ-TREE analyses.</p>

 <h2>2.
 Diversity of Substitution Models and Choosing the Optimal Model</h2>